OatsRx/whiskey-drop-site/README.md

 # Bootstrap

 ## Description:
-Introduction and introduction to Bootstrap# whiskey-drop-site
+Introduction to Bootstrap

 ## Project:
-To design a landing page for the non-existent whiskey subscription site Whiskey Drop.
+To design a landing page for the whiskey subscription site "Whiskey Drop".